 *Requires membership in good standing in the Florida Bar.
 Must possess a valid Florida Driver’s License.

 Synthesizes or integrates analysis of data or information to discover facts or develop knowledge or interpretations; modifies policies, procedures, or methodologies based on findings.

-Requires responsibility and opportunity for achieving moderate economies and/or preventing moderate losses through the management or handling of moderate amounts of money or the providing of legal counsel.
+Requires responsibility and opportunity for achieving economies and/or preventing losses through the providing of legal counsel.

-Reads and interprets highly complex professional materials involving abstract theories and concepts; writes for professional publications; develops and presents reports and papers.
+Reads and interprets highly complex professional and legal materials involving abstract theories and concepts; writes complex legal memoranda and reports; develops and presents reports.

 Complexity of Work: